cstephen/hashtag-count/README.md

 ![hashtag-count](../master/images/hashtag-count.png?raw=true)

-Count hashtags occurrences over time at a provided interval using Twitter's Streaming API.
+Count hashtag occurrences over time at a provided interval using Twitter's Streaming API.
 Multiple hashtags can be tracked simultaneously.
 It can be used to collect hashtag counts for a provided length of time, with the results analyzed after the process has finished, or it can be configured to run forever,